-All impacts overlaid by changing trading relationships post Brexit. competition for vaccine supply.
+Social trends Technological trends Economic trends Environmental trends Political trends Companies limit investment. relationships and competition for All impacts overlaid by changing trading relationships post Brexit. vaccine supply.
 Medium- term 2-5 years Weaker household growth due to affordability and more limited migration.
 Migration dependent on strength of economy and may also be limited by increasing controls from 2021 post Brexit.
-Shift to home-working - more demand for internal space, different configuration, less driving, neighbourhood hubs, vibrant daytime surroundings/economy, constraints on travel and trade due to restrictions on movement caused by pandemic (ongoing challenge with new Opportunity to introduce and fund sustainable transport policies e.g. limiting car use in towns and cities combined with greening urban environments.
-Bigger state with continued support for businesses and political imperative to invest in health, care and sectors to aid recovery e.g. infrastructure Young households unable to form/ sharing with parents.
-Greater demand/need for renting (private and social).
+Shift to home-working - more demand for internal space, different configuration, less driving, neighbourhood hubs, vibrant daytime surroundings/economy, demand for more Potential ongoing constraints on travel and trade due to restrictions on movement caused by pandemic (ongoing challenge with new variants) Opportunity to introduce and fund sustainable transport policies e.g. limiting car use in towns and cities combined with greening urban environments.
+Bigger state with continued support for businesses and political imperative to invest in health, care and sectors to aid recovery e.g. infrastructure investment.
+May lead Young households unable to form/ sharing with parents. bedrooms/separate working space.
+Incomes and wages may be stagnant which will limit demand for Likely challenge from lobby groups for right to clean air. to reprioritising of infrastructure funding Greater demand/need for renting (private and social).
 Greater requirement for subsidised housing.
-Older households may be reluctant to move but may have financial ability to do so - greater demand for attractive housing for older people, including forms of independent living and greater appreciation of accessibility of new homes and technology available.
-'Downsizing' may become demand for more bedrooms/separate working space.
-Demand for Smart homes - energy efficiency, social connectedness (video/tv integrated), automation, better air purifying/ filtration systems.
-Shift to online retail accelerated by Covid- 19 is maintained and town centres in particular become more reliant on Incomes and wages may be stagnant which will limit demand for housing to households with wealth/equity or secure employment.
+Older households may be reluctant to move but may have financial ability to do so - greater demand for attractive housing for older people, including forms of Demand for Smart homes - energy efficiency, social connectedness (video/tv integrated), automation, better air purifying/ filtration systems.
+Shift to online retail accelerated by Covid- housing to households with wealth/equity or secure employment.
 Potential for widening of inequality (unless Government responds to address through policies).
-Likely to be recovery from recession but may be weak growth in employment and wages if uncertainties (Covid- 19 and Brexit remain).
-Likely challenge from lobby groups for right to clean air.
-Change in commuting patterns.
+Likely to be recovery from recession but may Change in commuting patterns.
 Local Plans and masterplans of new developments have greater emphasis on green space and sustainable transport.
-Continued weather events (storms, floods, hot summers) putting pressure on housing and infrastructure policies. investment.
-May lead to reprioritising of infrastructure funding and schemes to ensure particular locations/ sectors supported away from wealthier areas including London and SE.
-Potential for major rethink of tax and spending within UK in response to Covid-19 and impacts.
-Big spending or tax changes needed.
-Likely to be both with less popular because of greater appreciation of space in homes.
+Continued weather events (storms, and schemes to ensure particular locations/ sectors supported away from wealthier areas including London and SE.
+Potential for major rethink of tax and spending within UK in